0xPolygon/polygon-docs/docs/pos/get-started/governance.md

 5. Finally, once confirmed that the upgrade doesn't break anything, it is scheduled to be released to mainnet on a PPGC.
 At this point, the tag version is marked as "**final**".
 6. Validators upgrade their nodes to the latest version after considering the changes.
 The upgrade is now made canonical via on-chain consensus of the validating stake, including that delegated by token holders.

-!!! info "Hard forks vs. Soft forks"
+!!! info "Hard forks vs. soft forks"
     A **hard fork** happens when the node software changes in such a way that the new version is no longer backward-compatible with earlier blocks.
 This is usually the result of a change in the consensus logic, meaning that blocks validated using the latest software will produce a different hash.

     A block number is selected, before which all nodes in the network should have upgraded to the new version; nodes running the old version will be disconnected from the canonical chain after the hard fork block.